 Everyday Health has over 25 million monthly unique visitors to their website, and there is a lot of potential exposure and traffic to come from blogging with the market leader in online health information.
 It’s also an excellent platform to promote awareness about breast cancer and related issues, and any cutting edge research, advice, or non-profit work being done.

-Let me know if this is something that you’re interested in and might like to talk more about.
 I enjoyed reading some of your old posts, and I think you have a unique perspective that Everyday Health readers would love for you to share.

 Thanks so much!